Navarro County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: After your suspension period ends (whether from the ALR hearing or the criminal case), you must meet certain requirements to reinstate your license.
+• Reinstatement Requirements: After your suspension period is over, you will need to meet certain requirements to reinstate your license, including:

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of two to three years after your suspension.
+• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility that proves you have the minimum required liability insurance.

-• Classes/Programs that Must be Completed: You will likely be required to complete a DUI education program or community service as part of your criminal sentence.
-Proof of completion may be required to reinstate your license.
+• Classes/Programs That Must Be Completed: You may be required to complete a state-approved alcohol education program as part of your DUI sentence or as a condition of license reinstatement.

 Special Programs